alankar25/Citizen-complaint-management/README.md

-# Grievance Complaint Management System
+# AI for Governance

 ## Overview

-This repository contains the implementation of a Citizen Complaint Management System using Machine Learning for automatic complaint categorization and priority assignment.
+This repository contains the implementation of a# AI for Governance using Natural Language Processing for automatic complaint categorization and priority assignment.

 ## Features